f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

    COPY index.html /usr/share/nginx/html/index.html
    EXPOSE 83/tcp

+.. note:: To copy paste in windows Cntrl+Shift+V

 To close and save the file, press the escape (ESC) key to quit interactive mode.
 Press the : (colon) key to bring up the vim prompt, then issue the write and quite command:  **wq**.
 You can exit vim without saving changes by pressing : (colon) and issuing the quit forcefully command: **q!**

 Copying this text in the blank Dockerfile file, you'll: